AnnaVerbe/Flies-tune-the-activity-of-their-multifunctional-gyroscope/README.md

 # Flies actively tune the sensitivity of their multifunctional gyroscope

-You will find here the data files and scripts XXXX
+You will find here the data files and scripts associated with:

 >  Linked article: XXX